axelson/dep_viz/README.md

   that it is needed)

 TODO:
-- [x] When hover, in the info box show the outgoing dependencies
-- [ ] Have a mode to show what files this file will trigger to compile
-  - Show the mode selector in the upper right
-- [x] When hovering a node, show compilation dependencies in info box
-- [x] Use different colors
-  - [x] Selected node shouldn't be same color as compile-time dependencies
-  - [x] Files that will case this file to recompile, and files this causes to recompile should be two separate colors
-- [x] Hide node-centric force layout for now
 - [ ] Allow choosing a preset xref_graph.dot to be shown via dropdown
-- [x] Create a glossary
-- [ ] Create a "score" for the repository or the file
-  - Based on the number of files that cause the top files to get recompiled
-- [ ] Force layout charge should be set based on the number of nodes
-- [x] Use a tab layout to switch between "All files" and "Top stats"
-- [x] Change the stroke width when hovering
 - [ ] Searching should filter the top stats also
   - And maybe show the search text as well
-- [x] Add mode selector
-- [x] Implement hover mode to see which files depend on the current file
-- [x] when in hover mode ancestors render the compile line that causes the highlighted file to compile
 - [ ] Add "dependers" and "dependees" to the view mode switcher
-- [x] Top stats: bold the current stat
 - [ ] Add updated info box hover mode for dependers view
 - [ ] Add updated info box hover mode for dependees view
 - [ ] Show the info box under the top stats list